 Value and limitations of the survey

 This is the first assessment to attempt to ascertain the existing nature of patient involvement in renal clinical trials across different regions in the world.
 Approximately half the participants across all regions reported some patient involvement in clinical research in their region.
 Participants reported lack of nominated leads and lack of patient access at the regional board level.
 The survey highlights the absence of formal mechanisms for patient involvement in the regional boards of the ISN.
 Some communication with patients exists; by means other than social media, in some jurisdictions.
 However, the survey participants were keen on increasing patient involvement.
 The response rate was lower in Eastern and Central Europe, North and East Asia, North America and the Caribbean, potentially due to language and other barriers, and thus further work in these regions is warranted.
+Details of the nature of patient involvement clinical research i.e. in research design, grant review, research delivery, recruitment etc. were not explored in the current survey.

 The questionnaire study confirms the variability of patient involvement among the different regional boards and a need for uniform processes to improve patient involvement across all regional boards.